Effective and efficient modeling of the hydrodynamics for bacterial flagella: The resistance and mobility matrix

 Consider a set of $N$ rigid spheres of arbitrary size immersed in a viscous fluid.
-Using the twin multipole moment method, the grand resistance matrix $\mathcal{R}$, which contains both near-field lubrication and far-field interactions, can be constructed as
+Using the TMM, the grand resistance matrix $\mathcal{R}$, which contains both near-field lubrication effects and far-field hydrodynamic interactions, can be constructed as